 Purposefully Enriched Areas

 Applications where CO2 is intentionally injected into a space (called enrichment) will allow for larger coverage areas.
 Indoor Agriculture usage will allow for larger coverage areas because of the continuous circulation of the environment.
-In these applications a monitor can effectively cover less than 2,000 sq. feet (length x width of the space).
+In these applications a gas detection monitor can effectively cover less than 2,000 sq. feet (length x width of the space).

 However, each installation should be considered individually to account for the particular layout and any varying or enclosed spaces within the footprint.

-Where Should the CO2 Sensor be Mounted?
+Where Should the Carbon Dioxide (CO2) Sensor be Mounted?

 Installing the CO2 Remote Display

-Remote displays are best mounted at eye level on the door frame of any door entering the enclosed area.
+Remote displays are best mounted at eye level near the door frame of any door entering the enclosed area.
 They should be mounted on the same side as the door handle to insure they are not covered when the door is open.

 Our CO2 Safety Monitors have the ability to daisy-chain up to 3 remote displays to a single CO2 sensor unit.
 If their are more than 3 entry doors, a second CO2 sensor unit will be required.